splunk/public-o11y-docs/synthetics/browser-test/set-up-browser-test.rst

 Limits and defaults for configurable wait times
 ------------------------------------------------------
 Here are the limits for each type of wait time.
-The maximum limit for a run is 30 minutes, afterwhich it times out.
+The maximum limit for a run is 30 minutes, after which it times out.

 .. list-table::